Accessibility in UX Design

 Aside from creating a digital experience that’s usable by all, there are a number of benefits to implementing accessibility in UX design.
 These include:

-• Better usability: An accessible web design improves the overall usability of your site.
-Features such as clear navigation, few distractions, and proper use of headings enable users to easily interact with your site.
-This ultimately boosts user engagement and satisfaction.
+• Improves usability: An accessible web design improves your site's overall usability.
+Features such as clear navigation, few distractions, and proper use of headings enable users to interact with your site easily, ultimately boosting user engagement and satisfaction.
 For examples of how websites have prioritized usability, check out these examples of ADA-compliant websites.

-• Increases user base: Improving the accessibility of your site opens the door to people from different backgrounds or situations which increases your customer base.
+• Increases user base: Improving the accessibility of your site opens your digital door to people from different backgrounds or situations, which increases your customer base.
 For example, people with disabilities are a very loyal community and are more likely to share accessible websites with their network.
-Essentially, capturing one new customer can increase the chances of capturing many.
+Capturing one new customer can increase your chances of capturing many.

-• Better SEO rankings: Designing with accessibility in mind helps you write clearer digital copy as well as leverage alt-text for images and links more effectively.
-This makes it easier for assistive technologies (such as screen readers) to scan your site which can contribute to higher SEO rankings.
+• Boosts SEO rankings: Designing with accessibility in mind helps you write clearer digital copy and leverage alt-text for images and links more effectively.
+This makes it easier for assistive technologies (such as screen readers) to scan your site, contributing to higher SEO rankings.

 • Creates an inclusive experience: Most importantly, an accessible UX design promotes inclusivity.
-Everyone deserves equal access to online information, services, and products — no matter their background.
+Everyone deserves equal access to online information, services, and products — regardless of background.

 Web browser showing the accessibility logo being edited.